 Figure 1.11: Supply chain dynamics (after Forrester [For61]).
 Products flow from the producer to the customer through distributors and retailers as indicated by the solid lines.
 There are typically many factories and warehouses and even more distributors and retailers.
-Multiple feedback loops are present as each agent tries to maintain the proper inventory level. many different products, there may be different factories that are geographically distributed and the factories may require raw material or subassemblies.
-Control of supply chains was proposed by Forrester in 1961 [For61] and is now growing in importance.
+Multiple feedback loops are present as each agent tries to maintain the proper inventory level. now growing in importance.
 Considerable economic benefits can be obtained by using models to minimize inventories.
 Their use accelerated dramatically when information technology was applied to predict sales, keep track of products and enable just-in-time manufacturing.
 Supply chain management has contributed significantly to the growing success of global distributors.
 Advertising on the Internet is an emerging application of control.
-With network-based advertising it is easy to measure the effect of different marketing strategies quickly.
+With networkbased advertising it is easy to measure the effect of different marketing strategies quickly.
 The response of customers can then be modeled, and feedback strategies can be developed.
 Feedback in Nature Many problems in the natural sciences involve understanding aggregate behavior in complex large-scale systems.
 This behavior emerges from the interaction of a multitude of simpler systems with intricate patterns of information flow.
 Representative examples can be found in fields ranging from embryology to seismology.
 Researchers who specialize in the study of specific complex systems often develop an intuitive emphasis on analyzing the role of feedback (or interconnection) in facilitating and stabilizing aggregate behavior.
 While sophisticated theories have been developed by domain experts for the analysis of various complex systems, the development of a rigorous methodology that can discover and exploit common features and essential mathematical structure is just beginning to emerge.
 Advances in science and technology are creating a new understanding of the underlying dynamics and the importance of feedback in a wide variety of natural and technological systems.
 We briefly highlight three application areas here.
 Biological Systems.
-A major theme currently of interest to the biology commu-
+A major theme currently of interest to the biology community is the science of reverse (and eventually forward) engineering of biological